gitter-badger/CLOUD-ATLAS/README.md

 - Deterministic i.e., they perform the same function irrespective of the environment they are executed.
 - Turing complete, which means given the required resources, the dapp can perform any action.
 - Isolated, which means they are executed in a virtual environment known as Ethereum Virtual Machine so that if the smart contract happens to have a bug, it won’t hamper the normal functioning of the blockchain network.

-# Why PWA?
-Deep insight into the realm of PWA - The future of the internet and apps
-Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

 # THIS IS A HARDFORK OF PWA BUILDER
 (now React and Material UI - dropping the original lit and FAST libraries)